-Web MD tells us that suppositories are small, round objects put directly in the body, usually the rectum, urethra or vagina.
+Suppositories are small, round objects put directly in the body, usually the rectum, urethra, or vagina.
 Once inside, the suppository melts and releases its medication.
 For best results, the company website suggests women use Revaree every 2–3 days.

-Revaree’s active ingredient is hyaluronic acid, a mucopolysaccharide the company states can retain water and form a moist environment within the vagina that supports both hydration and lubrication.
+Revaree’s active ingredient is hyaluronic acid (2g), a mucopolysaccharide which the company states can retain water and form a moist environment within the vagina that supports both hydration and lubrication.

-Hyaluronic acid is a naturally occurring substance that conserves water molecule levels in your skin cells, and studies published on Nature.com shows that it is integral to cell development and wound healing.
+Hyaluronic acid is a naturally occurring substance that conserves water molecule levels in your skin cells, and studies published show that it is integral to cell development and wound healing.
 These molecules can absorb up to 1,000 times their weight in water, which promotes vaginal softness and elasticity.

-Reports show that hyaluronic acid is equally effective at relieving vaginal dryness and itching, burning, and other pain during sex as leading prescription hormonal creams.
-Research from Gynecological Endocrinology revealed that the compound combats vaginal dryness by attracting and retaining moisture within your cells, which helps heal thinning, damaged skin in the vaginal lining.
+A 2015 study involving rats revealed that the hyaluronic acid combats vaginal dryness by attracting and retaining moisture within your cells, which helps heal thinning, damaged skin in the vaginal lining.

-Will hyaluronic acid work over the long term?
-We posed this question to OB/GYN Doctor Renje Chang, and he offered the following comments,
+As most studies seem to examine hyaluronic acid over short durations, will hyaluronic acid work over the long term?
+We posed this question to OB/GYN Doctor Renje Chang, and he offered the following comments:

 “The benefit of hyaluronic acid is that it is absorbed by your vaginal tissue cells to improve moisture, temporarily.
-However, hyaluronic acid has no effect on the vaginal pH or microbiome environment.
-As a result, the moisturizing effect of hyaluronic acid does not last… With the vaginal use of hyaluronic acid, the humectant may absorb water from the mucosa, as there is no air in the vaginal cavity.
+However, hyaluronic acid does not affect the vaginal pH or microbiome environment.
+As a result, the moisturizing effect of hyaluronic acid does not last.
+With the vaginal use of hyaluronic acid, the humectant may absorb water from the mucosa, as there is no air in the vaginal cavity.
 [This means that] frequent applications are required.”